 Friday Diner with Live Music

 Every Friday night from 7pm we offer a five-course meal from selected countries of the Global South.
 At about 8:30 pm there is live music by migrants musicians.
-The price for the entire experience is 15 EUR.
+The price for the entire experience is 15 to 17 EUR.
 And it is worth every penny:)

 To avoid inconveniences we encourage you to reserve your table in time at firstname.lastname@example.org or +386 41 339 978.